+In this article we’ll be comparing garage floor paint vs epoxy floor coatings.
 Epoxy has long been the go-to choice for people looking to upgrade their garage floors.
-However, most homeowners assume that epoxy paint and epoxy coating are the same thing, or similar.
+However, most homeowners assume that epoxy paint and coating are the same or similar.

 That couldn’t be farther from the truth.

-Epoxy paint and epoxy coatings are two different finishes, and they give very different looks to your garage floor.
+Epoxy paint and epoxy coatings are two different finishes, giving very different looks to your garage floor.

-An epoxy paint is a latex acrylic paint with a small amount of epoxy as one of its components.
+Epoxy paint is a latex acrylic paint with a small amount of epoxy as one of its components.
 Once it dries, it provides a tough, long-lasting finish on garage floors and other surfaces.
 That durability makes it easy to maintain.
-Its anti-slippery properties enable your floors to be safe even when they are wet.
+Its anti-slippery properties enable your floors to be safe even when wet.

-By contrast, epoxy coating is a compound consisting of two elements: a polyamine hardener (also known as a catalyst) and an epoxy resin.
+By contrast, epoxy coating is a compound consisting of a polyamine hardener (also known as a catalyst) and an epoxy resin.
 When mixed together, they have a chemical reaction.
-Once the mixture cures, it hardens into a robust and long-lasting coating (now called an epoxy coating)
+Once the mixture cures, it hardens into a robust and long-lasting coating.

 Some epoxy coating manufacturers add extra additives to the compound, such as UV inhibitors, flow control, or adhesion promoters, to make it more suitable for various flooring applications.

-There are several different types of epoxy floor coatings, each having its fair share of advantages and disadvantages.
+There are several types of epoxy floor coatings, each with its fair share of advantages and disadvantages.
 They include:

 Self-Leveling Epoxy Floor Coating